-Failed marking repository state as corrupted – How to solve this Elasticsearch error
+Failed marking repository state as corrupted – How to solve this Elasticsearch exception

 Opster Team

 This guide will help you check for common problems that cause the log ” Failed marking repository state as corrupted ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: repositories, repository and blobstore.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: repositories, blobstore, repository.

 Log Context